Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Materials and Methods

 We study the asymptotic concentration of the posterior distribution $\Pi_n(\cdot|\{(Y_i,$ $X_i)\}_{i=1}^n)$ in \eqref{Eq:Posterior} around the ground truth diffusivity function $f_0=\Phi\circ F_0$, assuming that the data $\{(Y_i,X_i)\}_{i=1}^n\sim P^{(n)}_{f_0}$ have been generated according to the observation model \eqref{Eq:Obs} with $f=f_0$.
-The following theorem is a slightly extended reformulation of the main results in \cite{GN20}.
-The expanded statement allows to conveniently include in the analysis general sieve-type Gaussian priors, cf.~Example \ref{Ex:DirichLapl}.
-The proof follows through largely unchanged from \cite{GN20}, in fact arguing similar to Section 3.2 in \cite{GN20}, and is therefore omitted for conciseness.
+The~following theorem extends the main result of~\cite{GN20}, allowing to include in the analysis general sieve-type Gaussian priors, cf.~Example \ref{Ex:DirichLapl}.
+The~proof follows through similarly to Section~3.2 in~\cite{GN20}; it is included for completeness and the convenience of the reader in Appendix \ref{App:Proof}.